 top of page

 Worlds collide when cautious, small-town Meriel-Claire meets her well-heeled college roommate, the self-assured, charismatic Daneen.
-As Meriel tries to become independent, Daneen insinuates herself into Meriel's family--and grudges and deficits accumulate.
+But when Daneen insinuates herself into Meriel's family, grudges and deficits begin to accumulate.

-Meriel's passion for order and numbers leads her into a career as a debt counsellor.
-But straightening out the books for strangers is far easier than reconciling her own complicated relationships.
-After years of allegiance, family tragedy, and romantic conflict, Daneen's exploitative behavior will force Meriel to reconsider the high cost of loyalty.
+When Meriel-Claire's passion for order and numbers leads her into a career as a debt counsellor, she discovers straightening out the books for strangers is far easier than reconciling her own complicated relationships.
+Eventually, Daneen's exploitative behavior will force Meriel to reconsider the high cost of loyalty.

 With wit and remarkable insight, this debut novel takes a fresh look at our tendency to treat love as a balance sheet.